bewillcott/Java3AT2-Two/README.md

 and remove from the list.

 ## Implementation
-This project consists of four sub-projects within the one Visual Studio session:
+This project consists of 1 sub-project within the aggregator project:

-- ConsoleAppTest
-- MyNETCoreLib
-- MyWpfNETCoreLib
-- Prog3AT2-Two
+- Common

+**Note:** This is a work-in-progress.
+It is expected that there will be at least one, and possibly two more projects to be added.

-### ConsoleAppTest
+### Common
-This is a small console application that uses a fixed set of names to test the required functionality of the Balanced Binary Search Tree (BBST).
+This is a non-executable jar, containing a collection of classes that are in 'common' use across multiple projects.
+It contains the Balanced Binary Search Tree (BBST): `AvlTree<T>`.

-### MyNETCoreLib
-This is a Class Library that contains the BBST: `AvlTree<T>` and the `ObservableAvlTree<T>`.

-### MyWpfNETCoreLib
-This is a WPF Class Library that contains a helper console window:
-`LogConsole` and a supporting class: `TextBlockOutputter`.
-Together they provide a means to redirect the `Console.Write{Line}()` output to a window for easier debugging.

-### Prog3AT2-Two
-This is the GUI program that provides the means to utilize the BBST in a more meaningful way.
-It has buttons to Add, Remove and Search a list of strings, displayed in a ListBox.